statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

     This should be at least 1 block time (~15 seconds on mainnet) and less than `2^48-1` seconds.
 Whatever it is set to, the channel should be closed long before `2^48 - 1 - challengeDuration`.
 In practice we recommend somewhere between 5 minutes and 5 months.

+## Variable Part

+### Outcome

+This describes how funds will be disbursed if the channel were to finalize in the current state.
+See the section on [Outcomes](./0030-outcomes.md).

 ### AppData

 The AppData is optional data which may be interpreted by the Nitro application and affect the execution rules of the channel -- see the section on [application rules](./0020-execution-rules.md#application-rules).
 For example, it could describe the state of a chess board or include the hash of a secret.

-### Outcome

-This describes how funds will be disbursed if the channel were to finalize in the current state.
-See the section on [Outcomes](./0030-outcomes.md).

 ### TurnNum